 Prosthetic and aesthetic soft lenses are designed to look as natural as possible.
 At Lux Vision and Optical, we use a variety of techniques, ranging from translucent tinting to unique hand-painting, to make lenses that closely resemble the appearance, shape, size, color, and patterning of your natural eyes.

 These lenses can boost a patient’s confidence and self-esteem.
 Eye injuries or deformities can have an impact on how patients feel, especially when interacting with others.
 Patients who wear cosmetic lenses that resemble the appearance of a natural eye tend to feel more at ease.

 Photophobia, or light sensitivity, is a common side effect of many eye injuries.
 An eye injury can limit the eye’s capacity to filter light correctly.
 When the pupil is injured or altered, it can cause excessive pupil dilation or irregular pupil opening.
 Soft prosthetic lenses can help with light sensitivity by simulating a more natural pupil size and dilation.

 Double vision can also occur as a result of ocular trauma, either permanently or temporarily during recovery.
 Wearing an eye patch is one solution, but it has long-term implications for vision development and recovery, and it is neither the most pleasant nor the most unobtrusive option.
 Occluder prosthetic lenses can be created to have a black pupil that blocks light from one eye, preventing double vision.

-Contact Lux Vision and Optical to learn more about prosthetic contact lenses and whether they are a good fit for you.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Contact Lux Vision and Optical to learn more about prosthetic contact lenses and whether they are a good fit for you.Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.